ForestMint/self_host_gitlab_instance/README.md

 vagrant ssh
 ```

-## In the machine, connected as vagrant with 'vagrant ssh', run the  following :
+## In the machine for the GitLab instance, connected as vagrant with 'vagrant ssh', run the  following :

 ```bash
 chmod 777 start_gitlab_instance.sh